razorzibra-dot/trialram/NAVIGATION_ADMIN_MENU_FIX.md

 ### Why This Failed
 1. **Permission Supersets Not Handled**: The `authService.hasPermission()` method has sophisticated logic to handle permission supersets:
-   - `masters:manage` grants `masters:read`
+   - `masters:manage` grants `crm:reference:data:read`
    - `resource:manage` grants `resource:read`
    - `resource:admin` grants all `resource:*` permissions
    - Handles synonyms like `:view` for `:read`

 2. **Simple Array Check**: The navigation filter was only checking if the exact permission string exists in the array, missing these superset relationships.

-3. **Admin Permissions**: While admin users have `masters:read` in the database, if they also have `masters:manage` or other superset permissions, the simple check would fail to recognize that `masters:read` is granted.
+3. **Admin Permissions**: While admin users have `crm:reference:data:read` in the database, if they also have `masters:manage` or other superset permissions, the simple check would fail to recognize that `crm:reference:data:read` is granted.

 ## ✅ Solution Applied